-When talking to coaches about the college search process and recruiting, it has become increasingly evident to me that many college coaches are simply overwhelmed.
-They not only cannot see--let alone discover--every player out there, but many of them can't even get through the mail on their desk!
-A coach who has 40 videos sitting in front of her may look at fifteen of them and find three players she likes enough to call, go see play, etc. Because of that, she may discover, recruit and sign a player long before she ever gets to video number 37--which happens to be your daughter's video.
+When talking to coaches about the college search process and recruiting, it has become increasingly evident to me that many college coaches are overwhelmed.
+They not only cannot see---let alone discover---every player out there.
+Many of them can't even get through the emails on their computer!
+A coach who has 90 emails sitting in front of her may scan twenty of them, dump fifteen and find three players in the rest she likes enough to follow up with.
+The remaining emails may be sent to an auxiliary folder or simply be tossed into recycling.

-Most coaches don't mind if parents call unless they sense the parent is doing a hard sell.
-But almost all coaches like it when a player is brave or confident enough to call them herself.
-It tells them a lot about her desire to play in college.
-I will acknowledge that some college coaches are too busy (or too disorganized) to return a phone call or, in lieu of a call, to send a letter saying, "Thanks, but we're not interested."
-So as disappointing as it may be, I usually tell an athlete if she calls a coach three times over a couple of weeks and the coach just ignores those calls, it's time to move on to other schools.
+I admit that some college coaches are too busy (or too disorganized) to return a phone call or, in lieu of a call, to send an email saying, "Thanks, but we're not interested."
+So, as disappointing as it may be, I usually tell an athlete if she calls a coach three times over a couple of weeks and the coach just ignores those calls, it's time to move on to other schools.

-It's also good to keep in mind that at many of the big name programs, they have secretarial staffs to write nice letters and handle PR for them.
-I often hear that a player has gotten a gracious letter from the #1 or #2 or #4 school in the nation saying, "You're a fine athlete.
+It's also good to keep in mind that at many of the big name programs, they have secretarial staffs to write nice emails and handle PR for them.
+It's not unusual to hear that a player has gotten an email from the #1 or #2 or #4 school in the nation saying, "You're a fine athlete.
 If you decide you want to attend our college, please let us know.
 We'd be happy to have you try out as a walk-on....etc., etc."

-Yet, I may also know the odds on this player making the team--forget starting--at that school are very slim.
+At the same time, I may also know the odds on this player making that team---forget starting---are very slim.
 I know the coach at that school.
-He or she has signed four seniors from nationally-known travel teams, and he or she will have ten kids trying out as walk-ons, including several more players from those same big name travel teams.
-He or she will keep one or two, and the rest of the kids will get cut.
-It's a business and that's how it's run.
-But the school's or team's image is important too, and no one wants to deliberately hurt a player's feelings.
+He or she has signed four seniors from nationally-known travel teams, and he or she may also have promised recruited walk-on spots to a number of other players...likely from similarly big name travel teams.
+At that level, softball is a business...and coaches know what kind of athletes will help them win.
+But the team's image is important too, and no one wants to deliberately hurt a player's feelings.
 Hence the nice letters welcoming you to walk on.

 That's where the phone calls come in.
 Coaches know how hard this is for you, but they are more likely to take you seriously because it is so hard.
 So is college softball!
 Make that effort, take the chance.
 You may get turned down; that's part of life.
 But you may also steal a spot on a team away from another player who couldn't or wouldn't make pick up the phone!